 This year I’ve run over 800 miles and just finished my first marathon with a respectable time — for a 40 year old dude who just started running a few years ago.

+A few years ago, finishing a marathon popped into my head as a goal and soon after that it started to feel like an inevitibility.
 And just like that, I did it.
 And now it’s over.
 Doesn’t seem as difficult in the rearview.

 My latest creative exercise is “portrait sprints.”
 A couple times a week, I’ll sit down with pen and paper and some image source (usually a photo from a google image search) and I’ll complete a portrait in less than an hour.
 Start to finish in one session.
 I really like this one.
 It’s of John Most, a Virginia poet, who has let me design book projects [+] for him in the past.
 Check out my instagram feed [+] to see other portrait sprints.

 I did this illustration just to see if I could get the @HRdocumentary instagram [+] account to like it.
 They did and that made me pretty happy.
 My gift of regard was dispatched to the internet.
 My message landed and was received.
 That’s a simple joy.